GuidanceMantras/GuidanceMantras/README.md

 - One Bank account for personal life, one bank account for professional/business account
 - One gmail
 - Use only one company things for better financial management

+### Appreciation
+- Always know the appreication objects
+- Gold, land, stocks and health are always appreication objects
+- Not all stocks and not all land

+### Depreciation
+- Always know the depreciation objects
+- Any electronics products such as phone, car, bike, laptop, fridge,  washing machine and so on are all depreication
+- Any metal products and wood products
 ## Study

 ### How to keep your study environment